tooth2/Route-Planner/README.md

 ### OSM(OpenStreetMap) Data Format
 OSM XML File is mainly composed of three important XML type elements; Nodes, Ways, and Relations.
+* Node
-* Node: A single point on the bus route
+    * one of the most basic elements in the OpenStreetMap data model. e.g. A single point on the bus route.
+    * Each node indicates a single point with an identifier id, latitude lat, and longitude lon.
+* Way
-* Way: A collection of roads the form the entire route
+    * An ordered list of nodes that represents a feature in the map. e.g. A collection of roads the form the entire route.
+    * Each way has at least one tag which denotes some information about the way, and each way also belongs to at least one relation.
+* Relation:
+    * a data structure which documents a relationship between other data elements
-* Relation: A collection of points that form a road on the bus route
+    * A route relation: A collection of points that form a road on the bus route
+    * A multipolygon: an area with holes, where the outer and inner boundaries of the area are given by two ways.

 ## Code Structure
 The src directory contains the following files: